 Osteopaths take a caring and individual approach to treating patients.
 No matter what the issue, each person is treated as an individual and treatment and advice is tailored to suit their needs.When you visit, I take an extensive history to work out the likely source of your issue.
 This covers your medical history, any previous accidents or injuries you may have had, your occupation, sports and hobbies, your posture and lifestyle, as well as your diet, medications and your general wellbeing.

-- Muscle and connective tissue stretching
+- Muscle and Connective Tissue Stretching

-- Rhythmic joint movements
+- Rhythmic Joint Movements

 - Muscle Energy Technique

-- Joint manipulation
+- Joint Manipulation

-- Myofascial release or gentle ligamentous techniques
+- Myofascial Release or Gentle Ligamentous techniques

-- Biomechanical and Functional assessment
+- Biomechanical and Functional assessments

 - X Rays or MRI